Public health grant What it is and why greater investment is needed

 Which local areas have seen the biggest reduction in the grant?

 However, cuts to the grant have been greater in more deprived areas.
-Figure 4 compares the real-terms per person cut in public health grant allocations (accounting for additional drug and alcohol treatment funding) between 2015/16 and 2023/24 to the deprivation score in each local authority.
-It shows that per person reductions in public health allocations tend to be largest in more deprived areas.
-In Blackpool, ranked as the most deprived upper tier local authority in England, the per person cut to allocations has been one of the largest – at £33 per person.
+Figure 4 compares the real-terms per person cut in public health grant allocations (accounting for additional drug and alcohol treatment and stop smoking services funding) between 2015/16 and 2024/25 to the deprivation score in each local authority.
+It shows that per person reductions in the public health grant tend to be largest in more deprived areas.
+In Blackpool, ranked as the most deprived upper tier local authority in England, the per person cut to the grant has been one of the largest – at £27 per person.

 Figure 4